digitalepidemiologylab/meal-pattern-analysis-paper/README.md

 # Meal timing effects on dietary quality and glucose response

-Analysis code and notebooks accompanying the paper *"Meal timing effects on dietary quality and glucose response: insights from Food & You digital cohort"* (Singh & Salathé).
+Analysis code and notebooks accompanying the paper *"Meal timing effects on dietary quality and glucose response: insights from Food & You digital cohort"*.

 ## Overview